 The present school was organized and approved by the people of Elm River Township in May of 1906, constructed over the summer, and classes began that September.

-While the school in Winona originally offered instruction through High School, currently instruction ends after Sixth Grade.
+While the school in Winona originally offered instruction through High School, currently instruction ends after Eighth Grade.
 Most of our students continue their education at Jeffers High School in Painesdale.

 The current curriculum includes instruction in Reading, English, Handwriting, Mathematics, Music, Art, Social Studies, Science, and Physical Education.
 The school is actively managed by a Board of Education elected from the people of Elm River Township.